nathancarter/gap-pkg-groupexplorer/to-do-list.md

 # To-do list

-## Tasks that will enable me to declare version 0.9.0

- * Use the `showResults:=false` stting to add much more testing.

 ## Tasks that will enable me to declare version 1.0.0

  * Ask others to check over this package and give bug feedback.